realm/realm-MultiUserTasksTutorial/README.md

 At the terminal, type `pod install` - this will cause the Cocoapods system to fetch the RealmSwift and RealmLoginKit modules, as well as create a new Xcode workspace file which enabled these modules to be used in this project.

 ## 3. Setting up the Application Delegate
+In this section we will configure the application delegate to support a Navigation controller.

+Reopen Xcode, but rather than open `MultiUserRealmTasksTutorial.xcodeproj` use the newly created `MultiUserRealmTasksTutorial.xcworkspace` file; this was created by the Cocoapods dependency manager and should be used going forward.

-In this seciton we will configure the applicaiton degelgate to support a Navigation controller.
-From the Project Navigator, double-clock the AppDelegate.swift file and edit the file to replace the `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions` method with the following:
+From the Project Navigator, double-click the AppDelegate.swift file and edit the file to replace the `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions` method with the following:

 ```swift
 import UIKit